tytydraco/yessleep/out/My_ex_gave_birth_to_a_baby_with_a_complete_set_of_teeth_Shes_insisting_its_mine.md

 *She ropes you in with the promise of a few sleepless nights, and before you know it, you’re back in her bed, under her goddamned thumb…*

 “I’m headin’ out, Darlene,” I said, pacing through the mobile home with a peculiar sort of urgency.
-She shouted something about my making me dinner.
+She shouted something about making me dinner.
 I pretended not to hear her.

 “If you really deadset on thinkin’ that kid’s mine,” I called out, “I’ll have my blood tested or - “